relsqui/flyingpigs/README.md

 flyingpigs
 ==========
 tracks down and reports runaway processes which could potentially have a negative impact on the responsiveness of your systems.
-Just invoke it with the address(es) of one or more hosts you want to check on.
+Just invoke it with the address(es) of one or more hosts you want to check on and authenticate as needed.

-### authentication ###
-flyingpigs will check for an ssh-agent and create one if it doesn't exist, then check for keys and add them if not present.
-For best results, set up ssh keys and get all the systems you'll be checking on into your known_hosts ahead of time.
-Failing that, flyingpigs will attempt to guess when you'll need to authenticate interactively and keep those processes in the foreground (instead of backgrounding them to save time).
-You can do this for all systems being checked with --serial.

 ### quick reference ###
 ```
-usage: flyingpigs [-h] [-w] [-s] [-c CPU] [-m MEM] [-r RES] SYSTEM [SYSTEM ...]
+usage: flyingpigs [-h] [-w] [-s] [-c C] [-m M] [-r R] [-l L] SYS [SYS ...]

-Shows processes on each SYSTEM which may be runaways, given the criteria
+Reports processes on each system which may be runaways, as well as any system
+which is under high load.
+You can specify the criteria for these using the
-specified either on the command line or in the environment variables.
+command line arguments, environment variables, or both.

 positional arguments:
-  SYSTEM            addresses of systems to ssh into and check for runaways
+  SYS                 name or address of a system to check for runaways

 optional arguments:
   -h, --help          show this help message and exit
   -w, --wrap          wrap output instead of truncating to fit screen
   -s, --serial        connect to hosts one by one instead of in the background
-  -c, --cpu         set the minimum %CPU usage to report
+  -c, --cpu C         set the minimum reported CPU usage to C%
-  -m, --mem[ory]    set the minimum %memory usage to report
+  -m, --mem[ory] M    set the minimum reported memory usage to M%
-  -r, --res[ource]  set default for both CPU and memory thresholds
+  -r, --res[ource] R  set default for both CPU and memory thresholds
-  -l, --load        set the minimum load to report
+  -l, --load L        set the minimum reported load average to L

 environment variables and defaults:
   CPU_THRESHOLD=10